 Poor blood circulation makes it difficult to get enough blood into your brain and inner ear (which maintains your sense of balance), according to the Mayo Clinic.

-If your heart can't pump blood where it needs to go, you may feel woozy, lightheaded or dizzy upon standing.
+If your heart can't pump blood where it needs to go, you may feel woozy, lightheaded or dizzy upon standing, or you might even faint.

-5. You Have Pain or Burning in Your Chest Area
+7. You Have Pain, Burning or Tightness in Your Chest Area

 It could be heartburn — but it might not be.